by Samy Sriram

 What are fractional shares?

-Fractional shares enable investors to purchase and trade a portion of a company's stock, eliminating the need to buy a full share.
-This provides accessibility to high-priced stocks, facilitating a more diversified investment portfolio.
+Fractional shares enable investors to purchase and trade a portion of a company’s stock or ETF, without needing to buy a full share.

 How do fractional shares work?